MihkuU/Lible/docs/installation.rst

 This automatically downloads Lible and makes its sources part of your CMake project.
 When you build your project, Lible now gets built along with.
 No additional effort or installation is required, and you may proceed with using what the library offers.
-Note that a specific git tag for ``xxxxxx`` has to be provided to choose a particular version of a commit from the repo.
+Note that a specific git tag for ``xxxxxx`` has to be provided in order to choose a particular version of a commit from the repo.
 A tag typically looks like this on the git webpage:

 .. image:: git_tag.png

 .. note::
    This approach supports setting or disabiling options that enable certain features from the library, such as using MPI.
-An example will be provided below.
+An example will be provided below in :ref:`Compile-options-label`.

+.. _Manual-installation-label:

 Manual installation
 -------------------